 A Brief History of the Galapagos Islands

 These adaptations led these species to evolve in an entirely new way, completely separate from their continental relatives.
-Consequently, numerous species in the Galapagos are so unique that they are now classified as endemic species (i.e. not found anywhere else in the world).
+Consequently, numerous species in the Galapagos are so unique that they are now classified as endemic species (i.e., not found anywhere else in the world).

-When Darwin published his book “On the Origin Of The Species,” the nineteenth-century thinker confirmed a long-held suspicion that species were not immutable, praising the archipelago as a living laboratory that has become one of the greatest places for investigating and researching evolution.
+When Darwin published his book On the Origin Of The Species,” the nineteenth-century thinker confirmed a long-held suspicion that species were not immutable, praising the archipelago as a living laboratory that has become one of the most significant places for investigating and researching evolution.

 The Discovery of the Galapagos Islands

 The first known person to set foot on the Galapagos Islands was Tomas de Berlanga, a Spanish bishop.
 His discovery of the Galapagos Islands was entirely accidental and occurred in 1535 as he was navigating towards the coast of Peru from Central America on an apostolic mission.
-His journey there experienced an unexpected detour when unusual winds and the Panama Current pushed his ship towards the Galapagos, which were teeming with spectacular and eccentric creatures.
+His journey there experienced an unexpected detour when unusual winds and the Panama Current pushed his ship towards the Galapagos, teeming with spectacular and eccentric creatures.
 “The birds here are so silly,” he wrote to Charles V (the King of Spain), “they know not how to flee.”

 Centuries later, in 1832, Ecuador took possession of the archipelago and gave the islands their official name.
-More than a century after that, Metropolitan Touring pioneered and developed the concept of responsible tourism to the Galapagos, designing carefully-planned itineraries to show off the archipelago’s delicate beauty without harming the natural processes inherent to their unique ecosystems.
+More than a century after that, Metropolitan Touring pioneered and developed the concept of responsible tourism to the Galapagos, designing carefully planned itineraries to show off the archipelago’s delicate beauty without harming the natural processes inherent to their unique ecosystems.

 The first visitors to the Galapagos